 The described operations allow two communication patterns between service and consumer.
 The first pattern (shown in Figure 11) is a simple polling pattern.
-After starting the session and transmitting the metadata, the consumer can use the Get_NW_Messages command to receive all navigational warnings for the specified area.
-This could be for example a polygon containing the planned route.
-The Service can keep track of the messages that are known to the consumer via the session ID and only submit messages updates, when the client repeats the Get_NW_Messages command in fixed periods.
+After starting the session and transmitting the service metadata, the consumer can use the Get\NW\Messages command to receive all Navigational Warnings for the specified area.
+As this is only a minimal example, the selection of sub-areas of Navigational Warnings is not included here.
+The area could be for example a polygon containing the planned route.
+The Service can keep track of the messages that are known to the consumer via the session ID and only submit messages updates, when the consumer repeats the